|

 In 1965 Siegmund Nimsgern made his debut as a concert artist.
 His operatic debut followed in 1967 when he appeared as Lionel in Tchaikovsky’s The Maid of Orleans in Saarbrücken, where he sang until 1971.
 In 1970 he made his Salzburg Festival debut.
 From 1971 to 1974 he was a member of the Deutsche Oper am Rhein in Düsseldorf.
 He made his British debut in 1972 as a soloist in La Damnation de Faust.
 In 1973 he made his first appearance at London’s Covent Garden as Amfortas, and he also made debuts at Milan’s La Scala and the Paris Opéra.
 In 1974 he made his USA debut as Jokanaan at the San Francisco Opera.
 He made his Metropolitan debut in New York as Pizarro in October 1978, and returned there as Jokanaan in 1981.
 From 1983 to 1985 he appeared as Wotan at the Bayreuth Festivals.

-Important conductors such as Claudio Abbado, Daniel Barenboim, Pierre Boulez, Riccardo Chailly, Colin Davis, Christoph von Dohnányi, Carlo Maria Giulini, Herbert von Karajan, Kleiber, Erich Leinsdorf, Jean Martinon, Zubin Mehta, Riccardo Muti, Seiji Ozawa, Wolfgang Sawallisch, Georg Solti, Stein, and many others, have worked and continue to work together with Siegmund Nimsgern.
+Important conductors such as Claudio Abbado, Daniel Barenboim, Pierre Boulez, Riccardo Chailly, Colin Davis, Christoph von Dohnányi, Carlo Maria Giulini, Herbert von Karajan, Carlos Kleiber, Erich Leinsdorf, Jean Martinon, Zubin Mehta, Riccardo Muti, Seiji Ozawa, Wolfgang Sawallisch, Georg Solti, Horst Stein, and many others, worked together with Siegmund Nimsgern.

 LP and CD records as well as numerous ‘private recordings’ give proof of his vocal and interpretations skills.